 ▲ The Karst Windblown limestone plateau with world-class caves (Škocjan and Postojna), the Lipizzaner Stallion stud farm at Lipica, and the dramatically situated Predjama Castle.

-▲ Piran Slovenia's adorable, charming resort town -— a Back Door gem.
+▲ Piran Slovenia's adorable, charming Adriatic resort town — a Back Door gem.

 Ptuj Charming-if-sleepy historic town topped by a castle.

 Maribor Slovenia's "second city."